 By this logic, trying to appease the closed-minded people around you is akin to cutting off one of your own arms just because everyone else decided to do so.

-Don’t restrict yourself based on the limited viewpoints of the people around you.
+Don’t restrict yourself based on the limited viewpoints of the people around you, especially when you find yourself trying to please others at your own expense.
 Stop forcing yourself to overlook your own potential.
 Don’t allow the opinions of other people to keep you from living the best and most authentic life possible.

 It’s your life—and if people don’t agree that you have a right to make your own choices (and encourage you to do so), then you would probably do well to stop listening to what they have to say.